frankdelacruz/FortixShieldify/README.md

 composer require fortix/shieldify

+Manual Service Provider Registration
+If Laravel's package auto-discovery does not automatically register the Shieldify service provider, manually add it to the providers array in your config/app.php file:

+'providers' => [
+    ...
+    Fortix\Shieldify\ShieldifyServiceProvider::class,
+],

-After installation, publish the package's assets with: php artisan vendor:publish --provider="Fortix\Shieldify\ShieldifyServiceProvider"
+After installation, you may publish the package's assets with:

+php artisan vendor:publish --provider="Fortix\Shieldify\ShieldifyServiceProvider"

-This will publish the configuration, migrations, and any other assets necessary for Shieldify to function.
+This command publishes the configuration, migrations, and any other assets necessary for Shieldify to function.
+Run the migrations to set up the required database tables:

-Run the migrations to set up the required database tables: php artisan migrate
+php artisan migrate

 Configuration
-You can find the shieldify.php configuration file in your config directory.
+The shieldify.php configuration file will be located in your config directory after publishing.
 This file allows you to customize various aspects of Shieldify, including caching behavior for permissions to enhance performance.

 // Example configuration
+return [
     'use_cache' => true,
+    ...
+];